The embrace, the mother, the warmth, the love are everything a baby needs!

-- Helps reduce colic, reflux and regurgitation
+- Helps reduce colic, reflux, and regurgitation

-- Help with breastfeeding
+- Aids in breastfeeding

 - Promotes weight gain